Wood gasifier in district heatings | References

 In the spring of 2017, the EnergyBlock - our turnkey complete solution - was put into operation by the Japanese community of Kawaba and the Gunma forestry community.
 The output of the wood-fired power plant, which is located in a 40-foot container, is 45 kW electric and 102 kW thermal.
-The regeneratively generated electricity is sold to private customers in Tokyo and fed into the public grid for a fee.

 In April 2017, the first Re² EnergyBlock with a triple wood-fired power plant was commissioned.
 This is located in the Canadian municipality of Kwadacha - a small village with 300 inhabitants.
 The Canadian community of Kwadacha is not connected to the public power grid.
 Until recently, the electricity was generated exclusively by diesel generators.